AlexD10S/substrate-betting/README.md

 * `Currency` – The currency type.

 ### Constants
-* `MinDeposit` – Minimum amount of currency which must be deposited when creating a new bet.
+* `PalletId` – Pallet ID.
+Used for account derivation.
+* `MaxBetsPerMatch` – Maximum number of bets per match.

 ## Extrinsics